jlchereau/Kidoju-Help/mobile-guide/create-a-user-profile.md

 > Note: You need an active internet connection to create a user profile.

-The first time you launch the mobile application, you need to swipe through the walkthrough to get to the sign-in screen.
-You are offered a choice of 4 authentication providers to authenticate with our servers.
+The first time you launch the mobile application, you are presented with an onboarding walkthgrough.
+Swipe through the screens to get to the sign-in screen.
+You are then offered a choice of 4 authentication providers to authenticate with our servers.

 ![](/assets/Mobile_Create_User_Profile_01.png)